fakesheep38/HapPy/README.md

 ### Hvplot

-The Hvplot library is used to create and visualize the world maps.
+The Hvplot library is used to create interactively explorable Bokeh plots with panning, zooming, hovering, and clickable/selectable legends:.
 [Hvplot Repository](https://github.com/holoviz/hvplot)

 ## License